crforsythe/TidyTune/README.md

 ## Contribute

-UG Viewer is in its alpha stage, and we welcome contributors!
-If you're interested in improving UG Viewer, check out the source code and consider submitting a pull request.
+Tidy Tune is in its alpha stage, and we welcome contributors!
+If you're interested in improving Tidy Tune, check out the source code and consider submitting a pull request.

 ## License